 2. Read Only What You Are Attracted to

 Whether you are reading fiction or nonfiction books, it’s important to enjoy what you read.
 Your friends may recommend books that they love, but those books might not necessarily be the ones you enjoy.

 Don’t read for the sake of reading.
 Reading shouldn’t be another task in your to-do-list to be checked off.
 Reading books that you think you “should” read or which you think are good for you will slow down your reading process if you have no interest in it.

 When it comes to reading for personal pleasure and knowledge, you set your own rules.
 Don’t feel guilty about skipping pages.
-You don’t need to read all the pages in a book.
-It’s not cheating!

 You may have selected books that are aligned with your purpose.
 You may have selected books that you are attracted to.
 But as you are reading them, there may still be some books that you won’t enjoy reading.